-Access of a user is controlled (constrained) by the view (EC) available to a user.This provides a similar function to Role-Based Attribute Control (RBAC)
+User access to resources is controlled (constrained) by the view (EC) that is made available to that user.

-Access control may be used by or implemented within call control in [ITU-T G.7701].
-Call control protocols such as OIF UNI/ENNI and [ITU-T Q.2931] provide features such as peer authentication and closed user groups.

-Controlled access session

-Exposure Context maps to Controlled Access Session (may be long lived).
+An Exposure Context may be accessed using a Controlled Access Session (that is typically long lived).
 [PSBAC] describes patterns for access control sessions.
-This provides a similar function to Role-Based Attribute Control (RBAC)
+Pattern based access control provides a similar function to Role-Based Attribute Control (RBAC).

-Section 2.8 of [PSBAC] describes consequences of this approach.
+Section 2.8 of [PSBAC] describes consequences of using a controlled access session.

 “This pattern has the following advantages: